Running for Elected Office

 All those registered to vote in Amherst are eligible to run for Councilor-at-Large, School Committee, Jones Library Trustee, Housing Authority and Elector, Oliver Smith Will.

-Voters may only run for District Councilor for the District in which they are register to vote.
+Voters may only run for District Councilor for the District in which they are registered to vote.

 |Elected Office||Signature Requirement|